-Asking these questions as you go through the items in your wardrobe will make letting go so much easier.
+Asking these questions as you go through your clothes, shoes, and accessories will make letting go so much easier.
 They’re super practical and force you to leave the emotion out of the equation.

-If you’ve been completely honest, you should only be left with the clothes you truly love and are happy to wear on a regular basis.
+If you’ve been completely honest, you should only be left with the items you truly love and are happy to wear on a regular basis.

 If your work allows for more informal attire it definitely takes the pressure off.
 You can wear your Levis to the office and to the movies.
 Sweet.

-Take some time to think about the kind of clothes you regularly.
+Take some time to think about the kind of clothes you regularly wear.
 What are your likes and dislikes?
 What do you feel most comfortable in?
 Are there certain things your wear a lot?